transientskp/tkp/documentation/source/introduction.rst

   weight (a threshold can be set to only output classifications above a certain weight).

-  This routine is very dependent on the results of the feature extraction routine.
+  This routine is obviously very dependent on the results of the feature extraction routine.
 Ie, badly or no extracted features will obviously not lead to a (valid) classification.

+  Since, at the moment, there are few to none training data sets for the classification, this step largely follows a simple manual tree classification, where each source gets a value (weight) associated with a certain type of classification.
+These classification, however, are fully preprogrammed.